 A drug which reverses the effects of hair loss and thinning has always been the holy grail but until now, it has eluded scientists.

-While there are a numb of other topical treatments, and hair transplant surgeries available, a universal treatment has never been established.
+While there are a number of other topical treatments (Minoxidil, Finasteride & Dutasteride) and hair transplant clinics performing surgery, a universal treatment has never been established.

 However a new report seems to suggest that scientists are making a breakthrough with hopes for a wonder drug renewed.